Skip to main content

 • “Game looks astounding with path tracing and it runs great in VR as well.”

-• “There are so many bugs and glitches that you start the race and no one moves, and you get teleported to the racing line for no reason, resulting in being soft-locked out of your career mode after 30+ hours and 20 races.”
+• “There are so many bugs and glitches that you start the race and no one moves, getting teleported to the racing line for no reason and becoming soft-locked out of your career mode after 30+ hours and 20 races.”

 • “Glitches everywhere.
-Literally get slammed every 2 seconds with connecting to online services prompts, to the point where I literally can't play the game every single time I load it up.
-Most glitchy F1 game ever made.”
+Literally get slammed every 2 seconds with connecting to online services prompts to the point where I literally can't play the game every time I load it up, most glitchy F1 game ever made.”

 • music